-Also known as: Stool culture and Culture - stool
+Also known as: Stool culture, Culture - stool or Gastroenteritis fecal culture

-A fecal culture is a laboratory test to find organisms in the stool (feces) that can cause gastrointestinal symptoms and disease.
+A fecal culture is a lab test to find organisms in the stool (feces) that can cause gastrointestinal symptoms and disease.

 A stool sample is needed.

-In the laboratory, a technician places a sample of the specimen in a special dish filled with a gel that encourages any microorganisms present to grow.
-The culture is watched for growth.
-If there is growth, the organisms are identified.
+In the lab, a technician places a sample of the specimen in a special dish.
+The dish is then filled with a gel that boosts the growth of bacteria or other germs.
+If there is growth, the germs are identified.
 The lab technician may also do more tests to determine the best treatment.